-The Reiff Law Firm’s personal injury attorneys in Bucks County, PA possess decades of combined legal experience, and we can help you fight for compensation in your injury claim.
-To schedule a free case evaluation, contact the Reiff Law Firm at (215) 246-9000.
+The Reiff Law Firm’s personal injury attorneys in Bucks County, Pennsylvania, possess decades of combined legal experience, and we can help you fight for compensation in your injury claim.
+To schedule a free case evaluation, contact the Reiff Law Firm at (215) 709-6940.
 You may also contact us online using our short submission form.

 Uber and Lyft Requirements for Compensation for a Car Accident

 Drivers employed by Uber or Lyft use rented or personal vehicles to transport passengers from one destination to another.
 As expected, this requires passengers to be comfortable riding with strangers that are only immediately required to share their first name, make of their vehicle, and their driving record on the respective app.
 Records of accidents caused or other related data is not available to a passenger.

 When an Uber or Lyft driver causes an accident in Bucks County, there are factors that must be considered when a passenger or motorist seeks to pursue compensation.
 The most important factor was the status of the rideshare driver when the accident occurred.
 For example, if a rideshare driver causes an accident while their app is turned off, Uber or Lyft will not provide the driver with insurance coverage.
 As a result, an injured passenger or motorist may have to pursue the driver directly, which can be troublesome if the driver’s insurance is not enough to cover their expenses.